houchengbin/OpenANE/README.md

 [LINE](https://github.com/thunlp/OpenNE),
 [GraRep](https://github.com/thunlp/OpenNE),
 AttrPure,
-AttrComb,
+AttrComb
-<br> Note: all NE methods in this framework are unsupervised.
+<br> Note: all NE methods in this framework are unsupervised, and so do NOT require any labels during embedding phase.

 **For more details of each method, please have a look at our paper https://arxiv.org/abs/1811.11728**
 <br> And if you find ABRW or this framework is useful for your research, please consider citing it.